Freehold Civil Rights Violations

 Contact Our New Jersey Police Misconduct Lawyers

 Contact The Law Office of Mallon & Tranger if you have any questions about filing a civil rights violation.
-We have offices in Freehold, Point Pleasant and Toms River to serve clients in Ocean and Monmouth counties.
+We have offices in Freehold and Point Pleasant to serve clients in Ocean and Monmouth counties.
 Our attorneys can be reached by phone at 732-702-0333 or by contacting us online.